Friday, 15 November 2024

 Marisqueira Portugal, Carvoeiro

-They fiddled with a classic, the broth was not the usual tomato-based delight, apart from the clams and mussels the seafood was served separately and they used short-grained rice instead of long.
+They fiddled with a classic, the broth was subtly changes and apart from the clams and mussels the seafood was served separately.
+They also used a much shorter grained rice.
 They almost got away with it, the flavours were good, the crab legs were very fine indeed – and they helpfully provided crackers to provide easy access to the sweetest of meat in the spindly legs – but if you mess with a classic, you really have to nail it, not just be a bit different.

 Lynne and a langoustine, Marisqueira Portugese, Carvoeiro